ebertmi/loxhuebridge/README.md

 * **Data Folder:** All settings are saved in the `./data` folder.
 Make sure to back it up.
 * **Host Network:** The container uses the host network mode for trouble-free UDP communication.

+---

+## 🤝 Credits

+**#kiassisted** 🤖
+This project was created with the assistance of AI.
+Code architecture, logic, and documentation support provided by Gemini.